Mushfiq-alt/chef-recipe-cleint/README.md

 - There is like button for showing that one liked that particular chefs dishes.
 - There is pdf download for button for Details about Chefs and his signature dishes
 - Any one can login using Email, Google account and Github Account
+- The project is build using React-Bootstrap, React-router, Firebase for client side hosting and vercel for server side hosting.